Python Style Guide | How to Write Neat and Impressive Python Code

 Python Style Guide’s Code Layout

-Now that you know how to name entities in Python, the next question that should pop up in your mind is how to structure your code in Python!
-Honestly, this is very important, because without proper structure, your code could go haywire and can be the biggest turn off for any reviewer.
+Now that you know how to name entities in Python, the next question that should pop up in your mind is how to structure your code!
+Honestly, this is very important because, without proper structure, your code could go haywire and be the biggest turn-off for any reviewer.

-So, without further ado, let’s get to the basics of code layout in Python!
+So, without further ado, let’s get to the basics of code layout in this Python style guide!

 Indentation

-It is the single most important aspect of code layout and plays a vital role in Python.
-Indentation tells which lines of code are to be included in the block for execution.
-Missing an indentation could turn out to be a critical mistake.
+Indentation is the most important aspect of code layout and plays a vital role in Python.
+It tells which lines of code are to be included in the block for execution, and missing an indentation could be a critical mistake.

 Indentations determine which code block a code statement belongs to.
 Imagine trying to write up a nested for-loop code.
-Writing a single line of code outside its respective loop may not give you a syntax error, but you will definitely end up with a logical error that can be potentially time-consuming in terms of debugging.
+Writing a single line of code outside its respective loop may not give you a syntax error.
+Still, you will end up with a logical error that can be potentially time-consuming to debug.

 # Example